-Source selects between different incoming audio sources to sample from.
+Source selects between different audio sources to sample from.

-- MAIN L R sets the input source to the Digitakt II internal main audio L and R channels. - USB L R sets the input source to USB (left+right channel) and lets you sample audio using Over-bridge or from a connected class compliant audio host. - TRK1-16 sets the input source to one of the Digitakt II's internal tracks. - IN L R sets the input source to INPUT L and R which lets you sample from external sources.
+- MAIN sets the input source to the Digitakt II internal main audio channel(s). - USB sets the input source to USB and lets you sample audio using Overbridge or from a connected class compliant audio host. - TRK1-16 sets the input source to one of the Digitakt II's internal tracks. - IN sets the input source to INPUT L and/or R which lets you sample from external sources.